Automattic/jetpack/projects/plugins/jetpack/extensions/README.md

 	└── block-name/
 		└── sub-blockname/
 ```
-To ensure that the child blog is properly registered include it's php block registration file in the parent php file.
+To ensure that the child blog is properly registered, include its php block registration file in the parent php file.
 Also, you would need to adjust the front-end block registration in the parent as follows:
 ```js
 import registerJetpackBlock from '../../shared/register-jetpack-block';